gakeniamuigai/DS-3891-01-Final-Project---Gakenia-Muigai/README.md

 What do you take away from the project?
 Has this changed how you understand AI?
 Does and how does this affect future plans for learning, work, or otherwise?

+I enjoyed working on this project with Najmah.
+We both have an interest in the education field and thought that this project would be a unique way to address any gaps in the field.
+We came about this idea when discussing the essays that we had for class, and explaining how it was difficult to reach our professors and get appointments at the Writing Studio.
+Therefore, Najmah and I believed that a gut that assesses essays would be useful for us and other students.

+My takeaway from this project was how AI can be revolutionary in education.
+When thinking about AI and education, it is mainly in the terms of how AI will be detrimental to students.
+Particularly, when concerning essays, many people believe that critical thinking and writing skills will decrease in students who use AI.
+However, get like Inspector Wiz demonstrate that AI can be a productive tool in terms of education and essays.
+Rather than using AI to write essays, this gpt can be used to improve essays and student’s writing skills.
+Furthermore, it benefits the teacher by assisting them when the student needs individualized help.
+It is well known that the current American education system overwhelms teachers.
+Therefore, Inspector Wiz can alleviate the stress many teachers and professors face.

 ## What's Next?
 **Due April 26, 11:59pm**

 100-500 words

 Do you plan on continuing the project?
 What will you do with what you've learning?

+I do not plan on continuing the project.
+However, I will used what I learned with actions and schemes to help me If I need to create other gbts.
+I think that creating gbts are useful when needing specific help.
+AI is such a powerful that it can provide you with specific functions and actions.